 I am always surprised at the number of teams that release undone work to production.
 I understand that one may need a few sprints, or many if you inherited something nasty, to pay back that debt, but if it’s more then you are not a Professional Scrum Team.
-The sheer amount of software that I have that is buggy, slow, or just not finished makes me think that there are few Professional Scrum Teams out there!
+The sheer amount of software that I have that is buggy, slow, or just not finished makes me think that there are few professional Scrum Teams out there!

 Ultimately if your organisation will not let you build software any way you please its because of the shit that you have been trying to get away with delivering in the past.
 You have work to do to build trust again.

-Treat your team to a Professional Scrum Developer class to get the mup to speed.
+Treat your team to a Professional Scrum Developer class to get them up to speed.

 Scrum teams build quality software that works

 Since “rules are for the guidance of wise people, and the obedience of fools” I am going to caveat that statement for those that like to latch onto absolutes.
 Since any software that you build is an organisational asset, and all assets are attributed to the value of your company then that software must exist on a balance sheet somewhere.
-If you as the Development Team decide to cut quality to make a delivery do you immediately speak to the CFO so that they can accurately reflect that loss of value on the companies balance sheet?
+If you as the Developers decide to cut quality to make a delivery do you immediately speak to the CFO so that they can accurately reflect that loss of value on the companies balance sheet?
 Because if you don’t, then knowing or not there is a danger that your organisation is committing fraud by inaccurately reflecting the value of your software!
-Ultimately the decision to cut quality should only be taken with the full consent and understanding of your executive management team.
+Ultimately the decision to cut quality should only be taken with the full consent and understanding of your executive leadership team.

 Quality software is not about expectations!

-Working software is software that is Free from fault or defect, but it does not necessarily meet the Product Owners or stakeholders expectations.
+Working software is software that is free from fault or defect, but it does not necessarily meet the Product Owner’s or stakeholders expectations.

-It is just not possible for everyone’s expectations to be understood let alone met, and thus it is unrealistic to expect the Development Team to deliver on them.
+It is just not possible for everyone’s expectations to be understood let alone met, and thus it is unrealistic to expect the Developers to deliver on them.
 At the end of every Sprint we have a Sprint Review where we invite stakeholders, and the Scrum Team, to pause and reflect on the Product Backlog based on that which was delivered.
 There you can explore the difference between expectation and delivery and then update the Product Backlog to reflect that difference.
 The Scrum Team should continuously be investigating the difference between what they delivered and stakeholders expectations so that they can close that gap as much as possible, so while they are responsible for meeting expectations, they can’t be held accountable.

 The Scrum Guide very deliberately does not tell you how to build working software.
-It only states that its delivery is the accountability and accountability, and responsibility of the Development Team.
-If you don’t have working software, then you are not yet doing Scrum, although you might be working towards it.
+It only states that its delivery is the accountability and accountability, and responsibility of the Developers If you don’t have working software, then you are not yet doing Scrum, although you might be working towards it.

 So, to define working software we have to look at what working software is not: